 Myofascial Pain Syndrome (MPS), is a surprisingly common chronic pain condition affecting either a single muscle or group of muscles.
 It is caused by damage to the fascia, which are the layers of connective tissue that surround and protect our muscles.
 This damage may be caused by an injury or trauma to muscles, tendons or ligaments or by an injury to discs in the spine.

 The condition is characterised by the presence of ‘trigger points’ which can often be felt or even seen like a knot beneath the skin.
 These trigger points are tender to touch and cause pain.
 People suffering MPS often feel pain in other parts of the body, which is called ‘referred pain’.
 The level of pain can vary considerably from modest discomfort to totally unbearable.
 However, in addition to pain, sufferers often suffer a host of other symptoms.
-Our clients have reported memory problems, headaches and even visual problems.
+Our clients have reported memory problems, headaches and even vision problems.

 What is the treatment for Myofascial Pain Syndrome (MPS)?